Looking for magazine writing jobs that pay well and are open to new writers?

 The site has no published guidelines, but you can pitch your idea to Perrie Samotin on Twitter.

-Writers for this magazine have earned $0.27 per word.
+Freelance writers for this magazine have earned $0.27 per word.

 3. Good Housekeeping